RyuChk/ComSysC/Thread/README.md

 # Thread Documentation
-This file will explain how the I impliement Thread for assignment 8 : Threads.
+This file will explain how the I implement Thread for assignment 8 : Threads.

 > **Note:** There also .pdf file in directory `*./Document.pdf*`